allmaps/allmaps/packages/transform/README.md

 ### CLI

-The [@allmaps/cli](../../apps/cli/) package exports an interface to transform **SVG** objects from the pixel coordinates space of a IIIF Resource to **GeoJSON** objects in the map coordinate space of an interactive map or vise versa **given (the ground control points and transformation type from) a Georeference Annotation**, and to export the SVG resource mask included in a Georeference Annotation as a GeoJSON object.
+The [@allmaps/cli](../../apps/cli/) package exports an interface to transform **SVG** objects from the resource coordinates space of a IIIF Resource to **GeoJSON** objects in the map coordinate space of an interactive map or vise versa **given (the ground control points and transformation type from) a Georeference Annotation**, and to export the SVG resource mask included in a Georeference Annotation as a GeoJSON object.

 In the future, we hope to add an interface to manually enter coordinates of points to transform forward or backwards and easily specify GCPs and transformation type.